 Dabbing is becoming an increasingly popular way to use marijuana.
 However, it is highly concentrated, and the mode of use can cause bodily injury.

 Marijuana is one of the most abused drugs in the world.
-In the U.S., marijuana addiction is widespread.
+In the United States, marijuana abuse is widespread.
 Additionally, the belief that marijuana is dangerous is decreasing, leading more teens to use the drug, according to the National Institute on Drug Abuse (NIDA).

-Marijuana addiction is highly debated.
-While many people don’t think you can become addicted to marijuana, research shows 9-30 percent of users develop a marijuana use disorder.
-Additionally, the U.S. Department of Health and Human Services reports one in eleven people who use marijuana become addicted.
+Marijuana addiction also known as cannabis use disorder is a highly debated topic.
+While many people don’t think you can become addicted to marijuana, research shows approximately 9% of users develop a marijuana use disorder.
+Additionally, the U.S. Department of Health and Human Services reports 1 in 11 people who use marijuana become addicted.

 Due to users’ propensity to experiment with other drugs after consuming marijuana, it has been given the moniker “gateway drug.”
 But there is a valid basis for this designation.
 After starting to use it, a person finds themselves running after the high it creates, although it can be challenging to accomplish.